PradyumnaKrishna/Qwiklabs/README.md

 # How to execute Scripts
 Script can be used in linux or macos both only need to install gcloud sdk.

+# Open to Contribute and Sponsor for updates.
+# Tell us the bugs and problems in the script so that we can correct it